htmfilho/htmfilho.github.io/_posts/2018/2018-02-15-creating-django-app-git-submodule.md

 ## Creating the Submodule in the Main Repository

-I go to the local clone of the repository to integrate the new submodule:
+I go to the local clone of the OSIS repository to integrate the new submodule:

     $ cd ~/python/projects/osis
     $ git submodule add https://github.com/uclouvain/osis-mobility.git ./mobility
     $ git submodule init
     $ git submodule update

 Notice that I'm not allowing Git to create the directory with the default name `osis-mobility`.
 I'm passing by parameter the name I want it to be: `./mobility`.
-I removed the prefix `osis-` from the name to avoid ambiguity with the main repository, which is named `osis`.
+I removed the prefix `osis-` from the name to avoid ambiguity with the main repository.

-To finish, commit the new submodule:
+To finish, I commit the new submodule:

     $ git add mobility
     $ git commit -m "submodule 'mobility' added to the project."

 From the Git perspective it is done.
-So, if you are programming in a language different from Python and a framework different from [Django], then you know what to do afterwards.
+Let's move on to [Django].

 ## The Submodule as a Django App

-From this point on, I focus on a Django app.
-I'm using django-admin to create that app in the new repository:
+I'm using django-admin to generate the app in the new repository.
+To use it I have to activate the project virtual environment:

     $ source venv/bin/activate
     $ cd mobility
     $ django-admin startapp mobility .

-To be able to run the command `django-admin` I had to activate the virtual environment of the project.
 The `.` after `mobility` is very important because it generates the files in the current directory instead of creating a new directory.

 To integrate the new app, I add it to the list of `INSTALLED_APPS` in the `settings.py` file: